Fire Force

 Fire Force (炎炎ノ消防隊, En'en no Shōbōtai) is a Japanese manga series written and illustrated by Atsushi Ohkubo.
 It was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from September 2015 to February 2022, with its chapters collected in 34 tankōbon volumes.
 In North America, the manga has been licensed for English language release by Kodansha USA.

-It follows a youth of firefighters with pyrokinetic abilities who joins a special force developed to counter pyrokinetic monsters threatening Tokyo, which is the sole remaining city in a world ravaged by a global fire.
-The series is connected to Ohkubo's manga series Soul Eater.
+It follows a youth with pyrokinetic abilities who joins a special force of firefighters developed to counter pyrokinetic monsters threatening Tokyo, which is the sole remaining city in a world ravaged by a global fire.
+The series acts as a prequel to Ohkubo's previous manga series, Soul Eater.

-An anime television series adaptation produced by David Production aired from July to December 2019, with the second season aired from July to December 2020, and a third and final season split in two cours, with the first cours aired from in April to June 2025, and the second cours premiering in January 2026.
+An anime television series adaptation, produced by David Production, aired its first season from July to December 2019, with a second season following from July to December 2020.
+A third and final season aired in two split cours, with the first airing from April to June 2025, and the second airing from January to April 2026.

 By May 2022, the Fire Force manga had over 20 million copies in circulation.

 Synopsis

 Setting

 The Great Cataclysm (大災害, Daisaigai) is an event that happened two hundred and fifty years ago, 50 years before the Solar year 0.
 During that event, the world was set on fire, and many nations were wiped out with very few habitable areas left in the aftermath.
 The survivors took refuge in the Tokyo Empire, which remained mostly stable during the period despite losing some of its landmass.
 The Tokyo Emperor Raffles I establishes the faith of the Holy Sol Temple as it and Haijima Industries developed the perpetual thermal energy plant Amaterasu to power the country.

 In Year 198 of Tokyo's Solar Era, special fire brigades called the Fire Force fight increasing incidents of spontaneous human combustion where human beings are turned into living infernos called "Infernals" (焰ビト, Homura Bito).
-While the Infernals are first generation cases of spontaneous human combustion, with more powerful horned variations known as Demons, later generations possess pyrokinesis while retaining human form.
+While the Infernals are first-generation cases of spontaneous human combustion, with more powerful horned variations known as Demons, later generations possess pyrokinesis while retaining human form.
 The Fire Force was formed by combining people with these powers from the Holy Sol Temple, The Tokyo Armed Forces, and the Fire Defense Agency, and is composed of eight independent companies.